Pylons/pyramid/docs/narr/views.rst

 This will result one of the methods that are configured for the ``action`` of 'index' in the ``Hello`` handler class to be called.
-In this case the name of the method is the same as the action name: 'index'.
+In this case the name of the method is the same as  the action name: ``index``.
 However, this need not be the case, as we will see below.

 When calling :meth:`~pyramid.config.Configurator.add_handler`, an ``action`` is required in either the route pattern or as a keyword argument, but